InnovationDesignConsortium/revit_standards_addin/README.md

     `RevitStandardsAddinGitPat`: the Personal Access Token that can be used instead of installing the Github App.

 1. Install the [latest release](https://github.com/InnovationDesignConsortium/revit_standards_addin/releases) of the Revit addin on each user's workstation using the provided MSI.

+NOTE: The environment variables can be System or User variables.
+System variables are checked first, if they do not exist then User variables will be used.

 ### Software Updates
 The Revit addin is designed to notify a user of updates and prompt to update itself when Revit is closed.